Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

   There exists $N$ such that $f^N(bot) = f^(N+1)(bot) = "lfp"(f)$.
 ]

-This gives us the standard fixpoint iteration algorithm used in dataflow analysis!
+This is the standard fixpoint iteration algorithm used in dataflow analysis.

 #proof[
   Define the *Kleene sequence*: $x_0 = bot, x_(i+1) = f(x_i)$.